SEP Analysis of a Low-Resolution SIMO System with M-PSK over Fading Channels: Introduction

-The main contributions of this paper are summarized as follows. \begin{itemize} \item To overcome the limitations of the conventional two-step SEP analysis, we devise a new analytical method for a SIMO-MRC system employing $M$-PSK modulation and $n$-bit phase quantization at the receiver by jointly leveraging the circular symmetry of both the noise and fading distributions. \item Based on this method, an exact analytical SEP expression is derived for a QPSK-modulated $n$-bit phase-quantized SIMO-MRC system, which is further simplified for $n = 2$.
+The main contributions of this paper are summarized as follows. \begin{itemize} \item To overcome the limitations of the conventional two-step SEP analysis for a quantized system, we devise a new analytical method for a SIMO-MRC system employing $M$-PSK modulation and $n$-bit phase quantization at the receiver by jointly leveraging the circular symmetry of both the noise and fading distributions. \item \black{We establish a duality in terms of average SEP between the considered SIMO-MRC system and the MISO system employing quantized maximum ratio transmission (MRT) studied in~\cite{Wu_Liu_et_al_2023} when both use the same $n$-bit phase quantizers and $M$-PSK modulation.
+As a result, the diversity gain derived for the MISO-MRT system in~\cite[Thm.~2]{Wu_Liu_et_al_2023} directly applies to the corresponding SIMO-MRC system, while the SEP characterizations developed in this work directly apply to the corresponding MISO setting.
+Furthermore, for both dual systems, we characterize the associated coding gains up to a scaling factor bounded between $1$ and $2$ whenever a non-zero diversity gain is achieved, and otherwise derive a lower bound on the resulting error floor.} \item Based on the new analytical method, an exact analytical SEP expression is derived for a QPSK-modulated, $n$-bit phase-quantized SIMO-MRC system, which is further simplified for $n = 2$.
 Under the same setting, we also derive an approximate closed-form expression of the SEP.
-Both the diversity and coding gains are derived for all $n \ge 2$. \item For a SIMO-SC system with QPSK modulation and $1$- bit ADCs (i.e., $2$-bit phase quantization) at the receiver, we derive the diversity and coding gains for any number of receive antennas, thereby complementing the results in~\cite{Gay21}. \item We establish a duality in terms of average SEP between a SIMO-MRC system and the MISO system employing quantized maximum ratio transmission (MRT) studied in~\cite{Wu_Liu_et_al_2023}, when both use the same $n$-bit phase quantizers and $M$-PSK modulation.
-As a result, the diversity gain in~\cite[Thm.~2]{Wu_Liu_et_al_2023} for the MISO-MRT system directly applies to the corresponding SIMO-MRC system.
-Conversely, the SEP results and characterizations obtained in this work directly apply to the corresponding MISO system. \item Finally, we extend the SEP analysis to the case with limited CSIR.
-Specifically, when each receive antenna is provided with only $2$-bit quantized channel estimates, we apply a majority-decision rule among the antenna branches and derive closed-form expressions for the average SEP, diversity gain, and coding gain for a QPSK-modulated $2$-bit phase-quantized SIMO system. \end{itemize}
+Both the diversity and coding gains are derived for any $n \ge 2$. \item For a SIMO-SC system with QPSK modulation and $1$- bit ADCs (i.e., $2$-bit phase quantization) at the receiver, we derive the diversity and coding gains for any number of receive antennas, thereby complementing the results in~\cite{Gay21}. \item Lastly, we extend the SEP analysis to the case with limited CSIR.
+Specifically, when each receive antenna is provided with only $2$-bit quantized channel estimates, we apply a majority-decision rule among the antenna branches and derive closed-form expressions for the average SEP, diversity gain, and coding gain for a QPSK-modulated, $2$-bit phase-quantized SIMO system. \end{itemize}